VegitarianCalc/Alex_VeryReallyGoodPortfolio_BlueStamp/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/dIFbhf59PQw?si=9BH6f1EvKj84Bn3K" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

-This is a retro game arcade, you can play SNES Tetris with the up, down, left, and right buttons and rotational knob, it has a screen to display the score and the blocks alongside a START and STOP button.
+This is a retro game arcade where you can play SNES Tetris using the up, down, left, and right buttons, along with a rotational knob.
+It features a screen to display the score and the blocks, as well as START and STOP buttons.

-- Put simply, all of the input buttons and controls that the player can use will be sent to the microcontroller chip in the center and will output movement on the LED display, sound in the piezo buzzer, and the score seen on the top right.
+- Simply put, all of the input buttons and controls that the player can use are sent to the microcontroller chip in the center, which then outputs movement on the LED display, sound in the piezo buzzer, and the score shown in the top right.
-- Something that was particularly challenging was nailing down the soldering, putting the right amount of soldering wire on the circuit and lining it up just straight was hard for me.
+- One particularly challenging aspect was mastering the soldering process.
+Applying the right amount of soldering wire to the circuit and ensuring it was lined up correctly was difficult for me.
-- I have made technical advances in understanding how soldering plays a role in the assembly of circuits and projects.
+- I have made significant technical advances in understanding how soldering plays a crucial role in the assembly of circuits and projects.